rstudio/rstudio-docker-products/connect/README.md

 ### Licensing

-Using the RStudio Connect docker image requires to have a valid License.
-You can set the RSC license in three ways:
+Using the Posit Connect docker image requires to have a valid License.
+You can set the license in three ways:

 1. Setting the `RSC_LICENSE` environment variable to a valid license key inside the container
 2. Setting the `RSC_LICENSE_SERVER` environment variable to a valid license server / port inside the container
-3. Mounting a `/etc/rstudio-connect/license.lic` single file that contains a valid license for RStudio Connect
+3. Mounting a `/etc/rstudio-connect/license.lic` single file that contains a valid license for Posit Connect

 **NOTE:** the "offline activation process" is not supported by this image today.
 Offline installations will need to explore using a license server, license file, or custom image with manual intervention.